-- (1) A Company shall not: - (a) if it is a Public Company, provide financial assistance for a person to acquire Shares, or any units of Shares, in itself, or its holding company; and - (b) if it is a Private Company, provide financial assistance for a person to acquire Shares, or units of Shares, in a holding company which is a Public Company, unless the giving of the financial assistance falls within one of the provisions in Articles 59(2) to Article 59(6). - (2) The giving of the financial assistance: - (a) does not materially prejudice the interests of the Company or its Shareholders or the Company's ability to discharge its liabilities as they fall due; and - (b) is approved by a Resolution of Shareholders holding not less than ninety per cent (90%) in nominal value of the Shares giving a right to attend and vote at any Shareholders' meeting. - (3) The Company's ordinary business includes providing finance and the financial assistance is given in the ordinary course of that business and on ordinary commercial terms. - (4) The financial assistance is given in connection with, or for the purposes of, an Employee Share Scheme of the Company. - (5) The financial assistance is only an incidental part of some larger purpose of the Company and the financial assistance is given in good faith in the interest of the Company.

-- (6) The financial assistance is of a kind prescribed in the Regulations as exempted from the prohibition in this Article. - (7) In this Article a reference to 'financial assistance' is a reference to financial assistance of any kind and includes: - (a) making a loan; - (b) making a gift; - (c) issuing a debenture; - (d) giving security over the Company's assets; and - (e) giving a guarantee or an indemnity in respect of another person's Liability, but excludes:
+- (1) Subject to Article 55(3), a Public Company or a Company that is a Subsidiary of it, shall not provide financial assistance for a person to acquire Shares, or any units of Shares in the Public Company. - (2) Subject to Article 55(3), a Public Company shall not provide financial assistance for a person to acquire Shares, or units of Shares, in its Holding Company which is a Private Company. - (3) A Company referred to in Articles 55(1) and 55(2) may provide financial assistance if the giving of the financial assistance falls within one (1) of the provisions in Articles 55(4) to Article 55(8). - (4) The giving of the financial assistance: - (a) does not materially prejudice the interests of the Company or its Shareholders or the Company's ability to discharge its Liabilities as they fall due; and - (b) is approved by a Resolution of Shareholders holding not less than ninety per cent (90%) in nominal value of the Shares giving a right to attend and vote at any Shareholders' meeting. - (5) The Company's ordinary business includes providing finance and the financial assistance is given in the ordinary course of that business and on ordinary commercial terms. - (6) The financial assistance is given in connection with, or for the purposes of, an Employee Share Scheme of the Company. - (7) The financial assistance is only an incidental part of some larger purpose of the Company and the financial assistance is given in good faith in the interest of the Company. - (8) The financial assistance is of a kind prescribed in the Regulations as exempted from the prohibition in this Article. - (9) In this Article a reference to "financial assistance" is a reference to financial assistance of any kind and includes: - (a) making a loan; - (b) making a gift; - (c) issuing a debenture; - (d) giving security over the Company's assets; and - (e) giving a guarantee or an indemnity in respect of another person's Liability, but excludes:

-- (f) any Distribution of the Company's assets by way of dividend lawfully made or a Distribution in the course of a Company's winding up; - (g) an Allotment of fully paid bonus Shares; - (h) a redemption or purchase by a Company of its own Shares pursuant to Chapter 6 of Part 7 of this Law; and - (i) a reduction of share capital pursuant to Chapter 7 of Part 7 of this Law; - (8) When a Company fails to comply with any of the requirements in this Article 59, the Company and any Officer in default are liable to a fine, as set out in Schedule 2.
+- (f) any Distribution of the Company's assets by way of dividend lawfully made or a Distribution in the course of a Company's winding up; - (g) an Allotment of fully paid bonus Shares; - (h) a redemption or purchase by a Company of its own Shares pursuant to Chapter 6 of Part 7 of this Law; and - (i) a reduction of share capital pursuant to Chapter 7 of Part 7 of this Law; - (10) When a Company fails to comply with any of the requirements in this Article 55, the Company and any Officer in default are liable to a fine, as set out in Schedule 2.